sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Target Endpoint Label:

 : An artificially created id that references a distinct set of identifying attributes (Target Endpoint Identifier).
 A target endpoint label is unique in a SACM domain and created by a SACM component that contains an appropriate building block of functions.

+(SACM) Task:

+: [TBD conflicts in definitions of specific tasks] A set of triggered operations or functions (e.g. via a query or via an unsolicited push due to a subscription on the data plane).
+A task is part of a SACM process.
+A SACM task is conducted by the building blocks of SACM components.
+A task starts at a given point in time and ends in a deterministic state.
+With the exception of a collection task, a SACM task consumes SACM content.
+The output of a task is a result that can be provided (e.g. published) on the data plane.
+There are six fundamental tasks defined in SACM:

+: Asset Classification: Map the assets on the target endpoints to asset classes.
+This enables identification of the attributes needed to exchange information pertaining to the target endpoint.

+: Attribute Definition: Define the attributes desired to be collected from each target endpoint.
+This is what we want to know about a target endpoint.
+For instance, organizations will want to know what software is installed and its many critical security attributes such as patch level.

+: Policy Definition: This is where an organization can express its policy for acceptable or problematic values of an endpoint attribute.
+The expected values of an endpoint attribute are determined for later comparison against the actual endpoint attribute values during the evaluation process.
+Expected values may include both those values which are good as well as those values which represent problems, such as vulnerabilities.
+The organization can also specify the endpoint attributes that are to be present for a given target endpoint.

+: Information Collection: Collect information (attribute values) from the target endpoint to populate the endpoint data.

+: Endpoint Assessment: Evaluate the actual values of the endpoint attributes against those expressed in the policy.
+(An evaluation result may become additional endpoint data).

+: Result Reporting: Report the results of the evaluation for use by other components.
+Examples of use of a report would be additional evaluation, network enforcement, vulnerability detection, and license management.

 Timestamps :